-The Walter E. Washington Convention Center employs such green initiatives as 100 percent SCA post-consumer paper disposables; Green Seal-certified Cojo foam hand soap in all restrooms; 30 percent post-consumer, acid-free paper in all copy rooms; and the use of Ecolab, an environmentally preferred vendor that provides cleaning and sanitizing products to food-service and housekeeping-service partners.
-Nationals Park is the nation’s first major professional stadium to become LEED Silver-certified by the U.S. Green Building Council.
+The Walter E. Washington Convention Center uses 100 percent SCA post-consumer paper disposables; Green Seal-certified Cojo foam hand soap in all restrooms; 30 percent post-consumer, acid-free paper in all copy rooms; and Ecolab, an environmentally preferred vendor that provides cleaning and sanitizing products to food-service and housekeeping-service partners.
+Nationals Park is the first major professional U.S. stadium to become LEED Silver-certified by the U.S. Green Building Council.
 The project incorporates a variety of sustainable design elements.
-Other venues with “green” meeting packages include the Ronald Reagan Building and International Trade Center, the Willard InterContinental Washington and Kimpton Hotels all offer green meeting packages.
+The Ronald Reagan Building and International Trade Center, the Willard InterContinental Washington and Kimpton Hotels all offer green meeting packages.

 The 145-room/suite Hay-Adams hotel, across from the White House, plays host to myriad historic figures and political powerhouses.
 Its 14 meeting rooms can hold from eight to 340 attendees.
 The Capital Hilton, formerly the Statler Hotel, is two blocks from the White House.
 It has 554 rooms and 30,000 square feet of meeting space.
-The LEED-registered Salamander Resort and Spa in the historic village of Middleburg, Va., is targeted to open in August 2013.
-It’s set on a 340-acre estate and just a half-hour from Dulles International (IAD)and Winchester Regional (WGO) airports, in the heart of Virginia’s horse and wine country.
-Amenities will include 168 guest rooms/suites, 11,000 square feet of indoor function space, outdoor event areas, an equestrian center and a full-service spa.
+The LEED-registered Salamander Resort and Spa in the historic village of Middleburg, Va., is set on a 340-acre estate 30 minutes from Dulles International and Winchester Regional (WGO) airports, in horse and wine country.
+Amenities include 168 guest rooms/suites, 11,000 square feet of indoor function space, outdoor event areas, an equestrian center and a full-service spa.

 Smith & Wollensky, a D.C. institution known for its steaks, has seven private dining rooms that can accommodate groups of eight (Chef’s Table), 12, 45, 80, 100, 300 and 450 (grand ballroom) people.
-Planners can reserve the Poste Moderne Brasserie‘s main dining room for private banquets for up to 94 people (reception capacity: 200).
+Planners can reserve the Poste Moderne Brasserie‘s main dining room for private banquets for up to 94 people (reception: 200).
 The restaurant also has a 10-person chef’s table, a private 45-seat dining area and an outdoor patio.
 Rosa Mexicano caters contemporary Mexican food off-premise or on-site.
-Zola is a meeting-friendly American restaurant that has reception space for 250, banquet space for 150, A/V equipment and T1 Internet access.
-Off-premise catering also is available.
 Maggiano’s Little Italy has a location near the National Cathedral in Chevy Chase, Md., near the Mazza Gallerie shopping mecca.
-Family-style Italian food is served in eight banquet rooms that can accommodate groups up to 240.
-Upscale seafood is served at McCormick + Schmick’s, known for its fine service, cuisine and business-friendly banquet rooms.
+Family-style Italian food is served in eight banquet rooms that can hold groups up to 240.
+Upscale seafood is served at McCormick & Schmick’s, known for their fine service, cuisine and business-friendly banquet rooms.
 It has two D.C. locations and several others throughout the greater metro area.
 If you want to shake up a meal function, try CulinAerie, a culinary school that can create such team-building programs as amateur “Iron Chef” competitions.
 Other options include customized chef’s table experiences, wine-tasting seminars and cooking classes.
 Chima Brazilian Steakhouse, just west of town in Tyson’s Corner-Vienna, Va., has private dining for small and large groups.
-Waiters dressed in traditional Brazilian gaucho (cowboy) attire roam the restaurant, offering a selection of 16 rotisserie meats.
+Waiters dressed in traditional Brazilian gaucho attire roam the restaurant, offering 16 rotisserie meats.
 For non-meat eaters, there’s a generous salad bar.

 Located just five miles south of Washington, D.C., this charming waterfront city is recognized for its early-American architecture, thriving art scene, critically-acclaimed restaurants and historic significance.